wavefrontHQ/docs/pages/doc/wavefront_data_ingestion.md

 For data from most systems we use a push model and provide a proxy that runs within your infrastructure.
 You push data to the proxy and the proxy forwards the data to Wavefront.
 Before streaming data, we recommend that you review [best practices for naming your data](wavefront_data_naming).

 For data from Amazon Web Services (AWS), Wavefront supports cloud integrations.
 These allow you to pull data directly into Wavefront.
-Cloud integrations currently support AWS CloudWatch, CloudTrail, and AWS API data.
+Cloud integrations currently support AWS CloudWatch, CloudTrail, and AWS Metrics Plus data.
 For more details, see [AWS Metrics Integration](integrations_aws_metrics).

 This diagram illustrates the concepts: